aniwal12/startup/README.md

 - **Database persistence** - Store users, recipes, and requests in database.
 - **WebSocket** - As a user shares a recipe, the recipe is broadcast to the intended recipient.
 - **Web Framework** - Application ported to use the React web framework.

+## HTML Deliverable

+I used HTML to build the basic structure of my application.

+- **HTML pages** - Four HTML pages that represent the ability to log in and send and receive recipes.
+- **Links** - The login in page automatically links to the recipe page.
+The recipe page has links for the send and request pages.
+The send page has links for the recipe and request pages.
+The request page has links for the recipe and send pages.
+- **Text** - Each of the recipes and recipe requests are represented by text.
+- **Images** - I included an image in the header of each page.
+- **Login** - Input box and submit button for login.
+- **Database** - The recipe page represents data pulled from the database.
+- **WebSocket** - The received requests and sent recipes represent the realtime communication.